DMK980/UCL-Dashboard/README.md

 # UCL-Dashboard

-I created a Dashboard to display the team performances for the 2021/22 champions league using a publicly available dataset on kaggle and cleaning and manipulating the data in Excel before uploading it to Power BI to input it into the Dashboard
+- Used the UEFA Champions League 2021/22 dataset on Kaggle to create a dashboard to show the performance of each team on different metrics

+- Transformed the data using Excel utilizing Pivot tables, functions and formulas to Rank each team based on multiple statistics

+- Visualized the data on an interactive dashboard on Power BI

 ![](UCL%20Dashboard.png)